gvwilson/sensibleadventures/nardica/nardica.md

 "If you're careless, sure,"
 the square man admitted.
-"You have to recalibrate the impedance every once in a while so that it doesn't overheat, but if you keep a cryo bath handy as a heat sink..."
+"You have to recalibrate the impedance every once in a while so that it doesn't overheat.
+But if you keep some liquid nitrogen handy..."

+"...you can drain off the excess thermal every few minutes," Iffy finished, the solution suddenly clear and flawless in her head.

+"Exactly."
-He cocked his head,
+The newcomer cocked his head,
-looking at Iffy as if she was some strange new machine that he had to repair.
+looking at Iffy as if she was some strange machine he had to repair.

 "Well,
 if you two are done with your tech jabber, there's a couple of places I can point you to,"
-Big Mrs. Sandhu said briskly.
+Big Mrs. Sandhu cut in briskly.
-"Can't promise they'll be as cheap as you want, but they're clean, and humans only, and you won't wake up in the middle of the night with any of your parts gone."
+"Can't promise they'll be as cheap as you want, but they're clean, and you won't wake up in the middle of the night with any of your parts gone."

 "Thank you,"